Cau-Correa/googlemaps-api-ms2/README.md

 * As a First Time Visitor, I want to learn where are located the heritage sites in Ireland.

 #### Returning visitor goals:
-* As a Returning Visitor, I want to get details about hotels to plan my holidays.
+* As a Returning Visitor, I want to get details about hotels in different countries to plan my holidays.
 * As a Returning Visitor, I want to increase my knowledge about Ireland culture.

 #### Frequent user goals: